cyberark/conjur/docs/index.md

 ## Complete

 Conjur provides a complete solution to secrets management for DevOps.
-What do we mean by this?
 It's not just a tool that you have to figure out how to deploy and operationalize.
 Conjur comes with everything you need from basic setup instructions, pre-built and officially maintained integrations with the other DevOps software in your toolchain, to HA instructions and strategies that are easy to operationalize.

-With Conjur, you CAN solve your secrets management problem quickly and easily.
+With Conjur, you can solve your secrets management problem quickly and easily.

 ## Proven

-Conjur has been running in production for more than two years, solving real-world problems at companies like Cisco, Box, Puppet Labs, Discovery Communications, Ability Networks, Lookout, and Machine Zone.
+Conjur has been running in production in high-traffic customer environments for a number of years, solving real-world problems at companies like Cisco, Box, Puppet Labs, Discovery Communications, Ability Networks, Lookout, and Machine Zone.

 In addition, Conjur's cryptography has been professionally audited and verified, and the Conjur server is regularly and automatically penetration-tested.